 The body shape is perhaps the most fundamental choice you’ll make.
 While you can change strings, modify electronics, and even upgrade tuners, the body shape is permanent and defines much of the guitar’s character.

 I’ve found that different body shapes serve different musical purposes.
-There’s no “best” shape—just the shape that best suits your playing style, physical build, and sonic preferences.
-I have three main acoustics that I use regularly – my Martin D-42 dreadnought, my Collings OM2H orchestra model, and my Taylor 716ce grand auditorium – and each one serves a different purpose in my playing.
+There’s no “best” shape, just the shape that best suits your playing style, physical build, and sonic preferences.
+I have four main acoustics that I use regularly – my Collings OM2H orchestra model, my Atkin Forty Seven (slope-shoulder double-o), Vintage Martin D-28 dreadnought and a Dowina Bona Vida parlor guitar – and each one serves a different purpose in my playing.

-You can see and hear these guitars in my video about my three favorite acoustics here.
-And for a more detailed comparison of how different acoustic guitar body types sound and feel, check out my video here.
+For a more detailed comparison of how different acoustic guitar body types sound and feel, check out my video:

 My advice: try as many different shapes as possible before buying.
 The difference in feel and sound between various body styles is profound, and finding the right match can make the difference between a guitar that sits in the corner and one you can’t put down.